 The READ Society has operated in Greater Victoria and the Saanich Peninsula since the 1970s.
-Over the years it has helped thousands of children and youth who have needed help with literacy in the early stages of their education.
-For many of its young learners, the work done by The READ Society was transforming and they have gone on to lead productive lives, gain a good education, and contribute significantly to our society.
+Over the years it has supported thousands of children and youth who have needed help with literacy in the early stages of their education.
+For many of its young learners, the work done by The READ Society was transformative and they have gone on to lead productive lives, gain a good education and contribute significantly to our society.

-In the mid 1980’s, Literacy Victoria was formed as a breakaway charity from The READ Society.
+In the mid 1980s, Literacy Victoria (LV) was formed as a breakaway charity from The READ Society.
 It was believed that the reason many children struggled with literacy was because their parents did as well.
-Literacy Victoria was dedicated to helping a wide range of adults who had challenges reading, writing, or doing basic mathematics.
+LV was dedicated to helping a wide range of adults who had challenges reading, writing, or doing basic mathematics.
 Over the years, services extended to include help with computer literacy.
-Literacy Victoria had two hard and fast rules – all tutoring would be undertaken by dedicated, trained volunteers, and no individual would be charged for tutoring services.
+LV had two hard and fast rules: all tutoring would be undertaken by dedicated, trained volunteers, and no individual would be charged for tutoring services.
 They felt cost should never be a barrier to literacy.

-As so often happens in life, things can go full circle.
-Rather than maintaining distinct separate services, and competing for financial support, the folks at READ and LV decided there would be significant benefits to working together.
-We now offer a more holistic literacy service and we make our hard earned donations stretch even further.
+As so often happens in life, things came full circle.
+Rather than maintaining distinct separate services and competing for financial support, the folks at READ and LV decided there would be significant benefits to working together.
+Now, under the brand of Victoria Literacy Connection, we offer a more holistic literacy service and make our hard earned donations stretch even further.
 We invite you to read about our various programs on this website.
 If you know of someone who would benefit from our services, we hope you will point them in our direction.
 If you would like to be part of our volunteer team, we would love to hear from you.
 Please do not hesitate to contact us with any questions or suggestions.

-Christine has extensive experience in managing non-profit programs for over ten years internationally, nationally and regionally.
+Christine has nearly twenty years of extensive experience in managing non-profit programs internationally, nationally and regionally.
 This path was pre-determined through her academic studies in the realms of Political Science, Project Management and Philanthropy.
 She worked within Humanitarian Aid under the auspices of the International Committee of the Red Cross and the Canadian Red Cross.

 Adult Literacy Coordinator